***2026 RULES AND REGULATIONS***

 DUET/TRIO NONCONSECUTIVE LEVEL RULE

 The Duet/Trio Nonconsecutive Level Rule only applies to Duet/Trios that are NOT consecutive and are skipping one or more levels.
-A nonconsecutive Duet/Trio may contain dancers of any level and any age (except for NOVICE).
+A nonconsecutive Duet/Trio may contain dancers of any level and any age.
 They must perform at the highest level & age division of the registered dancers.

 Examples: A PRIMARY and ELITE Duet must compete in the ELITE level with the age of the oldest dancer.